jhauschild/sphinx_cfg_options/README.rst

         Include the header "option default summary" in the option tables in the beginnning of a config. cfg_options_default_in_summary_table = True
-        Whether to include the column "default" in the summary tables.
+        Whether to include the column "default" in the summary tables. cfg_options_unique = True
+        If True, the options within a config should be unique, and only one is shown.

 Limitations